 Q. Your counsel would be to drop it, then?

 A. No, to challenge it.
 I think it’s wiser to be ecumenical about this.
 A great deal of progress can be made with a pluralistic solution.
 Let’s have View from Nowhere people flourishing side by side with “here’s where I’m coming from” journalists, and see what happens.
 Ease up and let both systems operate– sometimes within the same news organization.
 During the episode in which a fine young reporter, Dave Weigel, lost his job at the Washington Post because he was perceived as insufficiently uncommitted, Ben Smith of the Politico stood up for this kind of pluralism: “My personal view is that ideological and neutral journalism can flourish side by side, each going places the other is unwelcome, and each correcting for the other’s weaknesses.”

 I wouldn’t use the terms he used, but I am willing to sign on to the remedy.

 Let some in the press continue on with the mask of impartiality, which has advantages for cultivating sources and soothing advertisers.
 Let others experiment with transparency as the basis for trust.
-When you click on their by-line it takes you to a disclosure page where there is a bio, a kind of mission statement, and a creative attempt to say: here’s where I’m coming from (one example) along with campaign contributions, any affiliations or memberships, and–I’m just speculating now–a list of heroes and villains, or major influences, along with an archive of the work, plus anything else that might assist the user in placing this person on the user’s mattering map.
+When you click on their by-line it takes you to a disclosure page where there is a bio, a kind of mission statement, and a creative attempt to say: here’s where I’m coming from (scroll down for one example) along with campaign contributions, any affiliations or memberships, and–I’m just speculating now–a list of heroes and villains, or major influences, along with an archive of the work, plus anything else that might assist the user in placing this person on the user’s mattering map.